SamriddhaDas2000/Image_Annotation_Augmentation_Project/Readme.md

    - **Draw Mode:** Create new bounding boxes.

 4. **Saving**
-   - Annotations are saved automatically in YOLO format (`.txt` files next to images).
+   - Annotations are saved automatically in YOLO format, JSON and XML format as per the user requirement beside the images.

 5. **Image Augmentation**
    - Click "Augment Images" → Choose transformations like flip, rotate, noise, blur, etc.